-When you’ve been in the health and fitness business for as long as I have, you’ve definitely seen a few things in the gym or the box that makes you cringe.
-But, it’s not your fault.
-From bad form, to workouts that have no name, because they’re relatively worthless, we’re going to talk about the six biggest mistakes I see in the gym, that are keeping you from the results you want.
-Believe me, you don’t want to end up being the next Youtube sensation because you’re using the outer thigh machine, for your shoulders (seen it).
+When you’ve been in the health and fitness business for as long as I have, you’ve definitely seen a few things in the gym that makes you laugh and cry.
+From bad form, to seeing someone use a piece of equipment the wrong way, we’re going to talk about the six biggest mistakes we see in the gym, that you could be holding you back from the results you want.
+Believe me, you don’t want to end up being the next Youtube sensation because you’re using the outer thigh machine, for your shoulders.

 Traveling without a map is similar to working out and training without a plan.
 It doesn't have to be complex, it can be as easy as one muscle group a day, with 5-6 varying exercises.
 But, if you have no plan, then you'll get lost.
 And worst of all, you'll have no way to know, what type of progress you're actually making.
 My suggestion, create a plan according to what your goals are, and track it.
 You can try tracking it through a fitness app, or better yet use a journal.
 I recommend investing in a Gym Gypsy journal, specifically a seasonal subscription that gives you one place to log your workouts (and your nutrition), keeping you on track throughout your weeks.

 RELATED ARTICLE Why Pen & Paper Is Better Than Your IPhone